 A couple of songs here feel underdeveloped.
 I’m all for brevity trumping self-indulgence, but the sub-three minute outings of ‘Heartbeat’ and ‘Bet On Me’ feel like they should have been explored just a little more.
 On the other hand, producer Theo Crous deserves a nod for an impressively modern sound and mix that shows off Patlansky’s capabilities to best effect.

-‘Bet On Me’ makes passing reference to the ‘blues police’ going after another guy, but Dan Patlasky doesn’t need to worry on that score.
-He may be stretching the boundaries of modern blues, but he’s sure to be taking an audience with him.
+‘Bet On Me’ makes passing reference to the ‘blues police’ going after another guy, but Dan Patlansky doesn’t need to worry on that score.
+He may be stretching the boundaries of modern blues-rock, but he’s sure to be taking an audience with him.

 Introvertigo is released on 6 May.